sarahborr/Recipe-Markdown/README.md

 6. Cover mixture and chill for atleat 30 minutes, or upwards of a few days.
 7. Preheat oven to 375 Fahrenheit.
 8. Place parchment paper onto baking tray.
-9. Form tablespood sized cookies and place an inch apart on tray
+9. Form tablespood sized cookies and place an inch apart on tray.
-10. Bake for 10 minutes or until golden brown
+10. Bake for 10 minutes or until golden brown.

 # Notes
+---
 Many ingredients can be substituted.
 Crisco can be changed to butter, chocolate chunks to pecans, or water to milk (keeping the same amounts).
 # Inspired by
+---
 [Crisco Cookies](http://crisco.com/recipes/ultimate-chocolate-chip-cookies-2102)